-Upon the outbreak of the First World War there were many in senior positions at the Admiralty who still appeared blissfully unaware of the threat posed by submarines to their surface vessels.
+Upon the outbreak of the First World War there were many in senior positions at the Admiralty in London who still appeared blissfully unaware of the threat posed by submarines to their surface vessels.

 All this was to change on the bright, sunny morning of 22 September, 1914.